odelariva-gis/Urban-API-Repo/README.md

 > generated](./image4.png){width="6.5in"
 > height="0.9458333333333333in"}

-5. Your environment has now been cloned, and active.
-We will now proceed to download the required libraries.
+5. This new environment may now be cloned and activated.
+Next, the required libraries will be installed.

 ### Downloading Necessary Python Libraries

-Next, we will be downloading specific libraries for the Urban API, these include SGQLC & OpenPyxl
+Next, the following downloading specific libraries for the Urban API, these include SGQLC & OpenPyxl

 1. Using the same window that you have open from the previous steps, include the following command: